tatonka21/bacontools/README.md

 Assume data.csv contains a list of (x,y) points, graph those points, print the result to stdout.

+` $ echo "1,2 2,3 3,4;4,5" | termdraw -`

+Read standard input and graph x,y points.
+Data received via stdin must have the following format: `x,y[%Sx,y...]`, where %S is a separator (a single space or semicolon).

 ` $ termdraw data.csv --width=50 -h 20`

 Draw graph limited to the width of 50 characters and height of 20 lines.